 From exposing the seedy underbelly of the restaurant industry to dining with President Obama in Vietnam, it’s no wonder why Anthony Bourdain was called the “original rock star” of the culinary world.
 Unlike other celebrity chefs, his appeal stretched far beyond the delicious food he cooked and ate.
 This made Anthony Bourdain’s death all the more tragic.

 Sadly, by the time Ripert found Bourdain in his hotel room, it was too late — America’s most beloved travel guide was already gone.
-Anthony Bourdain’s cause of death was later revealed to be suicide by hanging, and he had used a belt from his hotel bathrobe to end his life.
+Anthony Bourdain’s cause of death was later revealed to be suicide by hanging, using a belt from his hotel bathrobe to end his life.
 He was 61 years old.

 While it’s impossible to tell what was going through Bourdain’s mind during his final moments, there’s little doubt that his personal struggles played a role in his demise.
 While many were shocked by the suddenness of his death, others were not that surprised.
 But today, most who knew him simply miss their friend.
 And there’s a lot about him to miss.